Journaling: A Purposeful Approach to Reflection, Clarity & Truth

 • Underline anything that stands out or needs revisiting.

-Clarity comes when chaos is brought into the light.
-Journaling is a form of surrender that leads to peace and understanding.
+Bringing chaos into the light of God’s presence through writing is an act of surrender that leads to peace and clear understanding.

 Your journal becomes a mirror and a witness.
-It shows you who you are, where you’ve been, and who God says you are becoming.
+It reveals who you are, where you’ve been, and who God says you are becoming.

-• Confess your struggles, doubts, and fears on paper.
+• Confess struggles, doubts, and fears on paper.

-• Affirm your identity in Christ through intentional journaling: “I am loved.
+• Affirm your identity in Christ: “I am loved.
 I am chosen.
 I am enough.”

-The truth isn’t always easy, but it is always freeing.
-When truth is written, it becomes more than a thought, it becomes a weapon you can use against the enemy.
+Truth may not always be easy, but it is always freeing.
+When truth is written, it becomes more than a thought, it becomes a weapon you can use on your journey.

-Get a dedicated notebook or note taking app.
-I utilize both a physical and a digital copy.
-Mainly for ease of access when certain things cross my mind.
+• ✅ Get a dedicated notebook or note-taking app.
+I use both a physical journal and a digital version for ease of access when inspiration strikes.

 • What am I grateful for today?